 The other pitfall with selling eBooks on Fiverr is that they take $1 per transaction, so if your eBook is priced at $5, that’s 20% commission.

-The plus point however is that Fiverr is a pretty large platform, even though there might be a lot of competition out there, the site gets a lot of traffic and you have every opportunity to make a sale of your eBook.
+The benefit of selling your eBooks on Fiver though is that Fiverr is a pretty large platform.
+Even though there might be a lot of competition out there, the site gets a lot of traffic and you have every opportunity to make a sale of your eBook.

 You can earn between 35% and 70% royalty for your eBooks sold on the Amazon platform, depending on your location and pricing structure I believe.

 Because Amazon is such a massive and extremely popular platform, it’s probably the most likely place for blog writers, author, and entrepreneurs to want to sell their eBooks on.